-JONAH and similar groups understand while different types of same-sex attractions have always been part of the human experience – terms like “gay” and “homosexuality” didn’t even exist as constructs of human identity until as recently as the 1860s.
+While different types of same-sex attractions have always been part of the human experience, terms like “gay” and “homosexuality” didn’t even exist as constructs of human identity until as recently as the 1860s.

-Furthermore, despite widespread abuse of the term “scientific” to describe “gay and bisexual identities”, the natural sciences have never actually validated, much less developed any empirical way to test or verify even the existence of such “gay or bisexual identities” in human beings.
+Despite widespread abuse of the term “scientific” to describe “gay and bisexual identities”, the natural sciences have never actually validated, much less developed, any empirical way to test or verify even the existence of such “gay or bisexual identities” in human beings.

 Defining ‘sexual orientation’

-With this understanding, JONAH and similar groups have operated on the long-standing premise that “gay identity” or “homosexuality as a trait” are not necessarily the only (or the best) paradigms in which to authentically understand, recognize and respond to individual experiences of same-sex attraction.
+JONAH and similar groups have operated on the long-standing premise that “gay identity” or “homosexuality as a trait” are not necessarily the only (or the best) paradigms in which to authentically understand individual experiences of same-sex attraction.

 JONAH’s competing paradigm